OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-precedents-dependents.md

 This article provides code samples that retrieve formula precedents and formula dependents using the Excel JavaScript API.
 For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).

-An Excel formula often refers to other cells.
-When a cell provides data to a formula, it is known as a formula "precedent".
-When a cell contains a formula that refers to other cells, it is known as a formula "dependent".
+Excel formulas often refer to other cells.
+These cross-cell references are known as "precedents" and "dependents".
+A precedent is a cell that provides data to a formula.
+A dependent is a cell that contains a formula that refers to other cells.
 To learn more about Excel features related to relationships between cells, see [Display the relationships between formulas and cells](https://support.microsoft.com/office/display-the-relationships-between-formulas-and-cells-a59bef2b-3701-46bf-8ff1-d3518771d507).

 ## Get formula precedents

-With [Range.getDirectPrecedents](/javascript/api/excel/excel.range#getdirectprecedents--), your add-in can locate a formula's direct precedent cells. `Range.getDirectPrecedents` returns a `WorkbookRangeAreas` object.
-This object contains the addresses of all the precedents in the workbook.
+Locate a formula's direct precedent cells with [Range.getDirectPrecedents](/javascript/api/excel/excel.range#getdirectprecedents--). `Range.getDirectPrecedents` returns a `WorkbookRangeAreas` object.
+This object contains the addresses of all the direct precedents in the workbook.
 It has a separate `RangeAreas` object for each worksheet containing at least one formula precedent.
 For more information on working with the `RangeAreas` object, see [Work with multiple ranges simultaneously in Excel add-ins](excel-add-ins-multiple-ranges.md).

 In the Excel UI, the **Trace Precedents** button draws an arrow from precedent cells to the selected formula.
 Unlike the Excel UI button, the `getDirectPrecedents` method does not draw arrows.